Song2017/webAPI-AgGrid/README.md

 # AgGridAPI
-This is a simple aggrid with .net core 2.2 web api framework, aim to use aggrid with web api on .net core.
+This is a simple aggrid with  web api framework, aim to use aggrid with web api on .net core.
+Simply, aggrid send params to server, and transfer to procedure then get data from Database.
+- parameter(filterModels, sortModels..): Client(browser) => Server(.net core 2.2) => Oracle DB(procedure)

+## Function
+1. Infinite Mode: Pagination, Filter, Sort
+2. Server Mode: Pagination, Filter, Sort, Group by

 ## Front End
 HTML5 + CSS + Ag-grid + JavaScript